 Austrian Airlines, part of the Lufthansa Group, has earned a reputation for providing reliable air travel services across Europe and beyond.
-However, as with any airline, unexpected disruptions can arise, which may lead to the need for reimbursement.
-The following article will explain everything you need to know about the Austrian Airlines compensation and refund policies and provide practical tips to help you claim everything you are owed.
+However, as with any airline, unexpected disruptions can arise, which may lead to the need for compensation.
+It can be difficult to navigate the process by yourself which is why we break down everything you need to know about Austrian Airlines flight compensations and show you how you can claim your flight compensation.

-Passengers are eligible for compensation in cases of delays, cancellations, or denied boarding caused by the airline.
+Passengers are eligible for compensation in cases of delays, cancellations, or denied boarding caused by the Austrian Airlines.
 However, extraordinary circumstances exempt Austrian Airlines from liability.

 Example Case: A Vienna to Frankfurt flight delayed by three hours makes passengers eligible for €250 compensation.